jorrip/SPUDNIG/README.md

 Note that this code does not fully compile since it needs a working version of OpenPose.
 A working version of the application can be downloaded [here](www.test.com).

 # License
-SPUDNIG is freely available for free non-commercial use, and may be redistributed under these conditions.
+SPUDNIG is available for academic or non-profit organization noncommercial research use only, and may be redistributed under these conditions.